Spotlighting the workplace’s role in creating healthy employees.

 Launched as National Employee Wellness Month in 2009 by Virgin Pulse in partnership with the Strategies to Overcome and Prevent (STOP) Obesity Alliance, Employee Wellbeing Month is sponsored by these organizations, the Partnership to Fight Chronic Disease, and WorldatWork.
-Held annually in June, 2015 marks its seventh year.
+Held annually in June, 2016 marks its eighth year.